adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 };
 ```

 The logic for processing the image is exactly the same.
+The only difference is that we use the new kernel.

 ```cpp